 - Wiener Gemischter Satz DAC: a minimum of three white Qualitätswein grape varieties grown in and produced from the same vineyard (i.e. field blend)

-Only two of Austria’s 18 specific Qualitätswein winegrowing regions have not established DAC status for their regionally typical wine (as at October 2020).
-Winemakers in these two regions can theoretically use their region’s name as the designation of origin for any style of Qualitätswein made using the 40 permitted grape varieties.
-In practice though, the flagship wines marketed by these regions fall within only a few focal varieties.
+Only one of Austria’s 18 specific Qualitätswein winegrowing regions have not established DAC status for their regionally typical wine (as of February 2022).
+Winemakers in this region can theoretically use their region’s name as the designation of origin for any style of Qualitätswein made using the 40 permitted grape varieties.
+In practice, a few focal varieties serve as flagships for this wine-growing region’s marketing strategy.